 - Creating an online course (see above) and teach others about your hobbies, whether it’s languages, cooking, or yoga classes!

 - Starting a blog as a platform to get an audience – and make a business out of it.
 You don’t even have to pay to start blogging right away.

-If you need a little extra help to figure out how you can benefit from your experience and skills to start working online, download this free ebook I crafted for you!
+If you need a little extra help to figure out how you can benefit from your experience and skills to start working online, download this free worksheet I crafted for you!